Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
 Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am interested in numerical analysis, applied analysis, probability theory related to __Quantum Material__, __Quantum Algorithm__ and __Quantum Tech__.
+I am interested in numerical analysis, applied analysis, probability theory related to __Quantum Material__, __Quantum Information Science__ and __Quantum Tech__.

 Recent Focus:

-1. Theoretical machine learning for Twistronics
+1. ML for Moire

-2. Quantum Algorithm(Dynamics and Block Encoding for Many Body)
+2. Quantum Algorithms

 3. DFT for Twisted Bilayer Graphene